nagasudhirpulla/taming_python/blog/skills/sftp_python.md

     fnames = sftp.listdir("./remoteFolder")
     print(fnames)

     # get metadatas of files in remote server using listdir_attr.
-Here we are getting the filename, mode, size in bytes, modified time
+Here we are printing the filename, mode, size in bytes, modified time of each file
     fInfos = sftp.listdir_attr()
     print([[f.filename, f.st_mode, f.st_size, f.st_mtime] for  f  in  fInfos])